HIPAA and COVID-19: What Businesses and Employers Need to Know About Privacy as They Combat COVIDReynaldo Villar | 01.12.2021

 While HIPAA regulations do impact how employers handle protected health information, the good news is that businesses have some latitude when it comes to COVID-19.The need to protect workers and workplaces has raised questions among many HR professionals and business leaders about the impact of HIPAA (Health Insurance Portability and Accountability Act) on new health policies and protocols companies are instituting.
 These concerns mainly revolve around issues of privacy as organizations and businesses take more precautions.
 The good news is that HIPAA and other applicable regulations are not a significant hindrance to businesses seeking to safeguard the welfare of their employees and visitors to their facilities.

-Common Precautions Being Used by BusinessesEmployers have two primary obligations as they continue to operate their facilities during the COVID-19 crisis:
+Common Precautions Being Used by BusinessesUntil we develop an effective vaccine against the coronavirus, employers have two primary obligations as they continue to operate their facilities during the COVID-19 crisis:

 - Take active steps to prevent COVID-19 from entering the workplace